uit-hdl/chatbot-for-mental-health/prompts/e-health-course/ehealth_module1.md

 this command is `¤:request_knowledge(<source or assistant>):¤`.
 If the argument corresponds to a source I will make its contents available to you by inserting it into the conversation.
 If the argument matches a valid `assistant_id` I will redirect user to that assistant.
+Note that

 # Contents of Module 1